 Here’s why — along with what you should do to manage internal workflows instead.

-1) Time spent building (and managing) internal workflows is time not spent building and improving product — which is what your engineers very much need to be focused on.
+Which is what your engineers very much need to be focused on.

 Your engineers’ time is best spent developing, fine-tuning, and building your company’s core product.
 That’s where their expertise and energy translates most directly into value and competitive differentiation.
 Any time taken away from that is time effectively lost.
 And contrary to what you might think, writing custom code for internal workflows is neither a trivial or one-time expense.